DOI10.47051/MOSF2794

 Figure 1: Individuals of Drymarchon melanurus from Ecuador: Cahuasquí, Imbabura province (); Azuay province (). j=juvenile.

 Natural history: Drymarchon melanurus is a primarily terrestrial snake that inhabits a variety of forested and semi-open ecosystems, ranging from pristine seasonally dry forests to pastures and cultivated areas.2,49 In xeric habitats, the species occurs in higher densities along bodies of water, including water channels, swampy areas, and rivers, with individuals frequently seen swimming across the water surface.8 Blacktail Cribos forage primarily on the forest floor during sunny days, but they also ascend to low vegetation or onto boulders to bask and forage.2,810 They are active foragers that subdue prey with a firm bite.
 The diet in this species includes a wide variety of amphibians (even toxic ones such as Rhinella bella, although the snake may die as a result of the ingestion8,11), birds and their eggs, hawks, swamp eels,12 lizards, turtles (Rhinoclemmys nasuta), small mammals, and snakes (including Boa imperator,8,13 Bothrops asper,13 Spilotes pullatus,14 and Micrurus dumerilii14).24,16 It is hypothesized that D. melanurus is immune to the venom of vipers, given its ability to consume them, although studies to prove this are still lacking.
-This snake exhibits aggressive behavior when cornered, opening its mouth with the neck region extended while striking repeatedly, sometimes lashing with the tail.6 There are a recorded instance of predation on members of this species, including by hawks and the mustelid Galictis vittata.4,17 Drymarchon melanurus is an oviparous reptile that lays clutches of 4–25 eggs during the local dry season,4 with incubation lasting approximately three months.18 Male-male combat occurs as part of the courtship ritual in this species.18
+This snake exhibits aggressive behavior when cornered, opening its mouth with the neck region extended while striking repeatedly, sometimes lashing with the tail.6 There are recorded instances of predation on members of this species, including by hawks and the mustelid Galictis vittata.4,17 Drymarchon melanurus is an oviparous reptile that lays clutches of 4–25 eggs during the local dry season,4 with incubation lasting approximately three months.18 Male-male combat occurs as part of the courtship ritual in this species.18

 Reader support helps us keep the Reptiles of Ecuador book 100% free.

-Conservation: Least Concern Believed to be safe from extinction given current circumstances..19 Drymarchon melanurus is listed in this category mainly on the basis of the species’ wide distribution, lack of major widespread threats, and presumed stable populations.19 However, individuals of D. melanurus suffer from traffic mortality20 and direct killing.8 However, these reptiles are appreciated and even protected in some farming communities for their tendency to feed on venomous snakes as well as on pests such as rats and mice.8
+Conservation: Least Concern Believed to be safe from extinction given current circumstances..19 Drymarchon melanurus is listed in this category mainly on the basis of the species’ wide distribution, lack of major widespread threats, and presumed stable populations.19 However, individuals of D. melanurus suffer from traffic mortality20 and direct killing.8 Fortunately, these reptiles are appreciated and even protected in some farming communities for their tendency to feed on venomous snakes as well as on pests such as rats and mice.8

-Distribution: Drymarchon melanurus is widely distributed throughout the Neotropics, from Mexico to Ecuador (Fig. 2) and northwestern Peru.
+Distribution: Drymarchon melanurus is widely distributed throughout the Neotropics, from México to Ecuador (Fig. 2) and northwestern Perú.

 Distribution of Drymarchon melanurus in Ecuador